mozilla/glean/docs/user/metrics/timing_distribution.md

 Timing distributions are recorded in a histogram where the buckets have an exponential distribution, specifically with 8 buckets for every power of 2.
 This makes them suitable for measuring timings on a number of time scales without any configuration.

+The effect of Glean's "upload enabled" flag occurs when a timing is stopped.
+Therefore, timings that start while upload is disabled but stop while upload is enabled are recorded using the full length of time between `start` and `stopAndAccumulate`.
+Conversely, timings that start while uploading is enabled, but stop when uploading is disabled are not recorded.

 ## Configuration

 If you wanted to create a timing distribution to measure page load times, first you need to add an entry for it to the `metrics.yaml` file: